pltod2/js-nodejs-arrow-academy/README.md

 # Training Outline

-* Lecture 1.
-Core Concepts

-> Explains what is scope chain and how to work with functions

-* Lecture 2.
-Prototype Chain

-> Explains what is prototype chain and how to write OOP code.
-Compare OOP and functional programming.

 Lecture Number | Topics Covered
 -------------- | ----------------
 Lecture 1      | Core programming concepts.
 Primitive and reference types.
 Function expressions and function declarations.
 Scope chain resolution.
 Immutability.